TehShrike/joshduff.com/content/2015-05-why-you-need-a-state-router.md

 title: Why your webapp needs a state-based router
 date: Thu May 21 2015 20:04:29 GMT-0500 (CDT)

-Yeah, the title is slightly hyperbolic - not every webapp is appropriate for a state router.
-Yours probably is, though!
+Yeah, the title is slightly hyperbolic—state routers aren't appropriate for every webapp.
+Yours probably could benefit from one, though!

 ## Quick intro

-Some quick context before diving in to avoid possible misunderstandings:
+Let's lay out a few definitions before diving in to avoid possible misunderstandings:

 - webapp: a single-page app running in the browser that uses pushstate to control navigation instead of sending the browser to a different html page.
-- router: when the url changes, triggers a function of yours so you can update the content in the dom.
+- router: a piece of code that triggers a function of yours when the url changes, so you can update the content in the dom.

 ## Routing in a single-page webapp